Monotone Equilibrium in Matching Markets with Signaling: Introduction

-As an application of stronger monotone CSE, we consider a model where players have quasilinear utility functions with respect to the receiver's reaction and the set of feasible reactions is an closed interval in $ \mathbb{R} _{+}$.
+As an application of stronger monotone CSE, we consider a model where players have quasilinear utility functions with respect to the receiver's reaction and the set of feasible reactions is a closed interval in $ \mathbb{R} _{+}$.
 We show that given any interval of feasible reactions, a stronger monotone CSE is \emph{unique} and \emph{well-behaved}.
-A \textquotedblleft well-behaved\textquotedblright\ equilibrium is characterized by the two threshold sender types.
+A \textquotedblleft well-behaved\textquotedblright\ equilibrium is characterized by the two threshold sender types (See Theorem \ref{theorem1} for full characterization).
 The lower threshold sender type specifies the lowest sender type who enters the market, whereas any senders above the upper threshold sender type pool their actions.
 Any sender between the two threshold types separates themselves.

 If the two threshold types are the same, it becomes a pooling equilibrium.
 If the upper threshold type is the supremum of the sender types and greater than the lower threshold type, it becomes a separating equilibrium.
 If the upper threshold type is less than the supremum of the sender types but greater than the lower threshold type, separating and pooling coexist in the well-behaved equilibrium.
 In the separating part of the equilibrium, matching is \emph{assortative} in terms of sender action and receiver type (and hence in terms of sender type and receiver type), whereas in the pooling part, it is \emph{random}.